 - Identify the value of each category; reinforce the benefits of a previously held program and its sponsorship levels.

-- Create a fact sheet for each property/individual sponsorship category.
+- Create a fact sheet for each property or individual sponsorship category.

-- Offer higher level sponsors the right of first refusal.
-Majority of sponsors are either participating or onsite.
-Many
+- Offer higher-level sponsors the right of first refusal.
+The majority of sponsors are either participating or onsite.

 - Renew all sponsorships at least six months prior to the event.

-- Secure new/replacement sponsors at least three months prior to the event.
+- Secure new and replacement sponsor at least three months prior to the event.